 Story and testimony

-In the C-47 building, we “met” the actors of this great epic.
-You will be able to listen to the conversations of the parachutists, and read testimonies of the time.
+In the C-47 building, we have “met” the actors of this tremendous epic.
+You can listen to the paratroopers’ conversations, and read testimonials from the period.

-The museum is linked since its creation to the parachutists who liberated Sainte-Mère-Église.
-The veterans were present at the inauguration of the different pavilions of the museum.
-So naturally we found stories and portraits of soldiers throughout the visit.
+Since its creation, the museum has been linked to the paratroopers who liberated Sainte-Mère-Église.
+The veterans were present at the inauguration of the museum’s various pavilions.
+So, naturally, we found stories and portraits of soldiers throughout the visit.

-For example, the life of Maxwell D. Taylor, commander in chief of the 101st Airborne Division, is traced.
-Unreleased recordings are available, and the crew members of the C-47 are introduced.
+For example, the life of Maxwell D. Taylor, commander-in-chief of the 101st Airborne Division, is retraced.
+Never-before-released recordings are available, and the crew of the C-47 are introduced.

 Through realistic portraits and stories, the paratroopers reveal their humanity and their living conditions.
-This creates a closeness between them and us, and makes their world more concrete.
+This brings them closer to us, and makes their world more tangible.

 German side